CSDTs/dart_properties/README.md

 It currently does not look anywhere for properties, and must be told to look by the main program.
 This behavior may change in a later version.

+At the moment, this library is only capable of loading properties from JSON.
+This may be fixed in the future, and will be if you need it (just create a ticket), but for the demand for that feature is very low.

 [![Build Status](https://drone.io/github.com/GK-12/dart_properties/status.png)](https://drone.io/github.com/GK-12/dart_properties/latest)

 Sample usage